opencast/opencast/docs/guides/developer/docs/develop/setup-opencast-for-develop.md

 - Search for projects recursively
 - Uncheck all listed profiles
 - Check all projects to import
-- To select JDK 11, it should be somewhere around `/usr/lib/jvm/java-11-openjdk` depending on your current system
+- Select JDK 11, it should be somewhere around `/usr/lib/jvm/java-11-openjdk` depending on your current system

 Now Idea should import the projects, it could take some time, you can make it faster by following [this](#slow-intellij-idea-fix).